 What Will You Study?

 You will be immersed in the study of biology to understand the basic structure and functioning of cells and organisms.
 You will take courses in General Chemistry, Organic Chemistry, Anatomy and Physiology, Biochemistry, Genetics, Calculus, Statistics, and Physics, as well as courses in the general liberal arts curriculum.
 You will be able to explore advanced topics in our health science elective courses on topics such as Epidemiology, Nutrition, Regeneration, Microbiology, Environmental Influences on Human Health, and the Effects of Protein Misfolding on Human Disease.
-With a strong emphasis on lab work, you will have access to the modern labs and equipment of the Center for the Sciences and Pharmacy.
+With a strong emphasis on lab work, you will have access to the modern labs and equipment of the Center for the Sciences and Pharmacy

-In this dynamic cross-disciplinary program, you will be mentored by outstanding faculty in the Department of Physical and Biological Sciences who has studied at institutions such as University of Massachusetts, Amherst and UMass Medical School; Dartmouth; Kent State; Brown; University, Columbia; Yale; University of Oregon; and the University of Texas at Austin.
+In this dynamic cross-disciplinary program, you will be mentored by outstanding faculty in the Department of Physical and Biological Sciences who have studied at institutions such as University of Massachusetts, Amherst and UMass Medical School; Dartmouth; Kent State; Brown; University, Columbia; Yale; University of Oregon; and the University of Texas at Austin.
 Our distinguished science faculty conducts fascinating research, yet outstanding classroom teaching is always each professor's top priority.